hummingbot/hummingbot-site/docs/scripts/candles-feed.md

     self.logger().info(self.candles.candles_df)
 ```

-!!!
-Warning
-    This is probably not a good idea, because you are going to have a lot of logs, but this shows you how to access the information of the candles every tick.
+Note that this may not be a good idea because you are going to have a lot of logs, but this shows you how to access the information of the candles every tick.

-    If you want to see how to show the candles in the format status, check the script [candles_example](https://github.com/hummingbot/hummingbot/blob/master/scripts/candles_example.py) of the codebase or the screenshot posted above.
+If you want to see how to show the candles in the `format_status` method, check the script [candles_example](https://github.com/hummingbot/hummingbot/blob/master/scripts/candles_example.py) of the codebase or the screenshot posted above.

-In the screenshot below we can see the output in the log pane which is updated every tick.
+In the screenshot below we can see the output in the log pane which is updated every tick:

 [![alt text](candles-c.jpg)](candles-c.jpg)

----

 ### Multiple candles